 - 7-night river cruise aboard an Avalon river cruise ship along the Moselle and Rhine Rivers

 - Tour of Siegfried's Mechanical Musical Instrument Museum

 Embark on your transatlantic flight from your U.S. gateway to Paris.
 (International flight not included in fare.)

 Day 2 - Arrive in the City of Light

 Welcome to Paris!
 Arrive in France's capital city and enjoy the remainder of the day at your leisure.
 Overnight Paris.

 Day 3 - Paris

 This morning, board a sleek high-speed train for a swift and comfortable journey to Metz or Luxembourg City.
-Continue by motorcoach to Remich, situated on the Moselle River, where your river cruise vessel (the Visionary or Artistry II, dependent upon departure date) is docked.
+Continue by motorcoach to Remich, situated on the Moselle River, where your river cruise vessel is docked.
 Board the ship and settle in to your comfortable cabin.
 Before dinner, meet your crew at a welcome reception.
 Overnight vessel.
 (B, D)

 Day 5 - Grevenmacher.
 Excursion to Luxembourg City